vmstio/docs/content/infrastructure/source.md

 We "run off main", which means using the latest commits to the `main` branch of the Mastodon codebase found on the project's official [GitHub](https://github.com/mastodon/mastodon) repository.

 We take a clean copy of the latest Mastodon code and then apply a limited set of modification with a custom script.
-We then build the modified code inside a Docker container, publish it to GitHub and Docker Hub, for consumption by our Kubernetes cluster.
+We then build the modified code inside a Docker container, publish it to GitHub Container Registry, for consumption by our Kubernetes cluster.

 Our instance specific customizations include:

 - Customizing the Mastodon logo, if needed, for events like Pride Month ([SVG](https://cdn.vmst.io/docs/masto-pride.zip))
-- Raising the post character count limit from 500 to 640 ([vmstan/mastodon #16](https://github.com/vmstan/mastodon/pull/16))
+- Raising the post character count limit from 500 to 640
-- Removing the Hiredis driver ([vmstan/mastodon #2](https://github.com/vmstan/mastodon/pull/2))
+- Removing the Hiredis driver in favor of the native Redis driver
-- Adding an S3 retry option ([vmstan/mastodon #3](https://github.com/vmstan/mastodon/pull/3))
 - Adding the [Elephant](/clients/elephant) and [Tangerine](/clients/tangerine) themes ([vmstan/mastodon #6](https://github.com/vmstan/mastodon/pull/6))

+Individual container builds may include additional changes which are being tested on vmst.io, and may be sourced from PR's in the [project repository](https://github.com/mastodon/mastodon) or in [other development repos](https://github.com/mastodon/vmstan).

 ## Container Availability